Harold Holt: Relationships

 Zara Holt was a successful businesswoman, owning a chain of dress shops, and out-earned her husband even as prime minister.
 It was her success that allowed the couple to purchase two holiday homes, one at Portsea, Victoria, and the other at Bingil Bay, Queensland.
 She nonetheless made sacrifices for her husband's political career, accompanying him on all but one of his overseas trips, which could last for weeks.
 (Note: The only time Holt travelled overseas without his wife was in August 1948, when he attended a meeting of the Empire Parliamentary Association in London.
 It was the first time he had been outside Australia.)

 After her husband's death, Zara remarried in 1969 to one of his Liberal Party colleagues, Jeff Bate.
 She was widowed a second time in 1984, and died in 1989.
 In a 1988 interview with The Sydney Morning Herald, Zara stated that her husband Harold had carried on "dozens" of extramarital affairs.
 In his biography of Holt, Tom Frame wrote: "I have not included the names of women with whom Holt allegedly had a sexual relationship because I was unable to confirm or deny that most of these relationships took place […] by their very nature they were always illicit and Holt was very discreet."

 Personality

-Holt was the first Australian Prime Minister born in the twentieth century.
+Holt was the first Australian prime minister born in the twentieth century.
 He was an enthusiastic sportsman and avid swimmer, in stark contrast to Menzies and the majority of his predecessors and colleagues.
 Like later successor Bob Hawke, this resonated with positive effect within the electorate.
-His oratory skills were vastly superior to that of Arthur Calwell, whom Holt resoundingly beat in 1966.
+His oratory skills were vastly superior to those of Arthur Calwell, whom Holt resoundingly beat in 1966.
 Holt's rhetoric was, however, considered a match to that of new Labor leader Gough Whitlam.
 Whitlam himself later said of Holt:

 (his) ability to establish relationships with men of different backgrounds, attitudes and interests was his essential decency.
 He was tolerant, humane and broadminded.
 His suavity of manner was no pose.
 It was the outward reflection of a truly civilised human being.
 He was in a very real sense a gentleman.